remla23-team3/operation/README.md

 Once, your Prometheus has loaded, you can look into querying the metrics.
 For this, switch the view from Table to Graph.

 Enter one of the metrics as a query (e.g., remla23_team3:num_sentiment_total_requests) and press Execute.
 This will show the number of requests made.
-The metrics which are identified wit remla23_team3:... are generated from the webapp.
+The metrics which are identified with remla23_team3:... are generated from the webapp.

 ## Traffic Management and Continuous Experimentation